 Parking for the Chelsea Campus

 There are approximately 30 student parking spaces on the Chelsea Campus, marked by white signs.
+Parking in these spaces requires a valid parking permit, which can be purchased online through ABM Parking Services.
 Vehicles found in spaces not designated for the College run the risk of being towed from the property.

 How to Obtain a Parking Permit